odoo/owl/doc/reference/slots.md

 </Notebook>
 ```

+Slot params works like normal props, so one can use the `.bind` suffix to
+bind a function if needed.

 ## Slot scopes

 For other kinds of advanced use cases, the content of a slot may depends on some